Did you vote in last month’s quiz? If not, here it is again below, followed by the answer:

 And why are you and little Mr. Phelps not on first-name speaking terms?

 Elaine, “Mr. Phelps” isn’t his real name!
 Don’t you get it?
 Mr. Phelps?
 “Mission: Impossible”?
-I was thinking we should have a picture of Tom Cruise on the cover.
+I was thinking we should have a picture of Tom Cruise for the featured image.

 Because he played Mr. Phelps!